gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     ref-p = 1.0
     compressibility = 4.5e-5

-..  container:: justify

 Run the NPT simulation, using the final state of the NVT simulation *nvt.gro* as starting configuration:

 ..  code-block:: bash

     ${gmx} grompp -f inputs/npt-peg-h2o.mdp -c nvt.gro -p topol.top -o npt -maxwarn 1
     ${gmx} mdrun -deffnm npt -v -nt 8

-..  container:: justify

 Let us observe the evolution of the potential energy of the system during the 3 successive equilibration steps, i.e. the *em*, *nvt*, and *npt* steps, using the *gmx energy* command as follow:

 ..  code-block:: bash